codex-storage/codex-testnet-starter/SETUP_HOME.md

 >If you lose your key and address, you can generate new ones.
 But the faucet and/or discord bot may refuse to give you new tokens for quite a while!

 ### 4. Start Codex node
+Modify the run script: Comment out the Local network SPR.
+Comment in the Cloud-Node-01 SPR.
 Set your public IP and run the `run_client` script.
 ```shell
 LOCALIP=<PUBLIC-IP-HERE> ./run_client.sh